 A Layout has repaid its current bank loan amounting to CU5,020 in line with expected repayment terms and at the same time drew down CU3,100 under the current loan facility with a nominal interest rate of 4.25% for five years.

-A Layout did not comply with certain covenants as at 30 June 2021, and therefore, all borrowings other than the non-current portion of lease liabilities have been reclassified as current.
-See note 3(e) for further information.
+A Layout did not comply with certain covenants as at 30 June 2023, and therefore, all borrowings other than the non-current portion of lease liabilities have been reclassified as current.